 Price Controls and Wage Regulations

 To prevent inflation and maintain economic stability, governments may impose price controls and wage regulations.
 Price controls set limits on the prices that businesses can charge for goods and services, while wage regulations restrict the amount that workers can be paid.
-These measures aim to prevent profiteering and ensure that essential goods remain affordable for the population.
+These measures aim to prevent profiteering and confirm that essential goods remain affordable for the population.

 Nationalization of Industries